SimDel0/SimDel0/README.md

 ---

 ## 🌟 About Me
+I'm a third-year Computer Science student (L3 Informatique) at the University of Reims Champagne-Ardenne.

 I'm passionate about cybersecurity and ethical hacking, constantly improving my skills with tools like Kali Linux, Nmap, and more.
 I also enjoy programming in **C**, **Java**, and **C++** while exploring system administration and network protocols.